Marble or Granite? What are the difference? When and why should you choose marble or granite?

 The differences between marble and granite are a result of their geological origins

-Granite is not really prone to acids, if lemon juice, Coca Cola or descaling agents get on the surface, they will not do any major damage.
+Granite consists mainly of silicates and its grain-structure is harder and more compact than marble.
+In addition, it is not too susceptible to acids, when lemon juice, Coca Cola or descaling agents stain the surface, they will not do any major damage.
 However, grease stains may penetrate between the individual grains of granite and be absorbed by the material.
-In comparison, marble is not really effected by greasy substances, but surface contact with acids must be avoided.

 The choice of material depends on furnishing details.